stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: csharp or vbnet

-  You would then get one of the factors from the returned list and challenge it as described above in `mfa-challenge-after`_.
+  You would then pick one of the factors from the returned list and challenge it as described above in :ref:`mfa-challenge-after`.

 .. todo::